rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 ## Library & Tooling Updates

-### [SPIR-Q]
+### [SPIR-Q] v0.4.6

 [SPIR-Q] is a light-weight shader reflection library, which allows you to query the types, offsets, sizes and even names in your shaders procedurally.

-SPIR-Q supports not only descriptor bindings, input/output variables, but also push constants and specialization constants; not only uniform buffers but also dynamically-sized storage buffers, textures, separable samplers and even storage images with component format detail.
-The latest version of SPIR-Q (v0.4.6) is in conformance with the specification of SPIR-V 1.5, supporting all shader stages accepted by the latest core profile of the Vulkan API, Vulkan 1.2.
+This month v0.4.2..v0.4.6 versions were released.
+Some of the updates:

+- Specialization constants enumeration.
+- Dynamically sized multi-binding support.
+- Improved entrypoint debug printing.
+- Better manifest merging method for pipeline construction.
+- Bugfixes and various small API improvments.

 _Discussions: [/r/rust_gamedev][spirq-discussion]_